 *Note: Signal Amplifiers (see our SIgnal Boosters page) are recommended to restore high loss, if your install is high (such as if using splitters or long coax runs), otherwise most of your signal will be lost from these components.
-As a generally rule of thumb, if you're running 50ft or less of RG6 coax cable and only to one TV, they're usually not beneficial.
+As a general rule of thumb, if you're running 50ft or less of RG6 coax cable and only to one TV, they're usually not beneficial.
 Hoewver if you're running longer coax runs (i.e. over 50ft of coax cable) and ther are splittlers or multiple TVs, adding one is recommeneded to resolve the high install loss.

 Directional antennas have more range in the direction their aimed, due to their high gain / more focused patterns and they often pick up less noise too.
 However as a consequence. they will be weaker at their sides and back of antenna in comparison to a Omni directional (which means non-directional) antenna.
 Max performance will have a pattern width of approx 1/10th of a circle (35 degrees), however this antenna can pick up stronger stations in all directions too, but will be limited to under 30 mile range max in other directions if mounted outside (or under 20 mile range in other directions if mounted in the attic).

-*Note: If your area has heavily scattered of weak TV stations in multiple directions, you will need to either add a rotor, or add multiple antennas with a coax switch (sometimes a combiner works), or second best option is to simply purchase a quality outdoor rated Omni Directional antenna (also in our eBay store).
+*Note: If your area has heavily scattered or weak TV stations in multiple directions, you will need to either add a rotor, or add multiple antennas with a coax switch (sometimes a combiner works), or second best option is to simply purchase a quality outdoor rated Omni Directional antenna (also in our eBay store).

 VHF & UHF Performance:

-Note: this model also has some moderate VHF abilities only, but is unstoppable on UHF (most HDTV antennas are UHF centric designed today, because with the digital conversion in the USA, there has been a major shift in moving stations from VHF to UHF frequencies).
+Note: this model also has limited some VHF abilities only, but offers long range on UHF (most HDTV antennas are UHF centric designed today, because with the digital conversion in the USA, there has been a major shift in moving stations from VHF to UHF frequencies).
 For most areas of the U.S. the vast majority of TV stations, real frequencies are now on UHF (they typically keep their old channel designation virtually on the TV set) or they at least have a duplicate UHF station now.
 This model is also highly UHF centric as well for the best UHF line of sight range possible.
 At 44 inches in length in conjunction to being much more UHF centric, its UHF performance outperforms even 8ft long old style VHF/UHF Yagi TV antennas!

 *Note, never go by an antenna's advertised gain or range.